1. Choose a Name for Your LLC

 Under Kansas law, an LLC name must contain as the last words, "Limited Liability Company," “Limited Company,” or the abbreviations "L.L.C., "LLC," "LC," or “L.C.”

 Your LLC’s name must be recognizably different from the names of other business entities already on file with the Kansas Secretary of State.
 Names may be checked for availability by searching the Kansas Secretary of State’s business name database.
 You may reserve a name for up to 120 days with the Secretary of State.
-The reservation may be filed online or by mail.
-The filing fee is $27 for online filing, $35 for filing a paper form.
+The reservation may be filed online or by mail by filing a Temporary Reservation of Business Entity Name.
+The filing fee is $35.

 2. File Articles of Organization